PROJECT—Education

 PROJECT DESCRIPTION

-The original Oak Ridge Elementary School campus, built in 1951, has outlived its useful life.
-The facilities are deteriorating, and the presence of haphazard portables and an abundance of asphalt makes it an unsuitable environment for effective learning.
-As part of the Sacramento City Unified School District (SCUSD) $750 million Measure H bond initiative, SCUSD has retained Nacht & Lewis to design a new campus to replace the existing one on the same site, while school is still in session.
+The original Oak Ridge Elementary School campus, built in 1951, had outlived its useful life.
+The facilities were deteriorating, and the presence of haphazard portables and an abundance of asphalt made it an unsuitable environment for effective learning.
+As part of the Sacramento City Unified School District (SCUSD) $750 million Measure H bond initiative, SCUSD retained Nacht & Lewis to design a new campus to replace the existing one on the same site while school remained in session.

-The new facility will span 53,300 sq. ft. and be constructed on the current play fields, and consist of a two-story classroom building, kindergartens, preschool, library, exploration lab, multi-purpose room, student services, and a community engagement center.
-The project is intended to provide improved facilities for the students of the Oak Park area of Sacramento, with an emphasis on equity and inclusion.
-A key component of the school will be a community outreach facility, also known as a “family room,” which will offer assistance and support to parents and caregivers of students in the surrounding community.
-The campus is designed around an inner courtyard that is both secure and safe, offering ample outdoor space in a nurturing environment with an emphasis on equity and inclusion.
+The new facility spans 53,300 sq. ft. and was constructed on the former play fields, consisting of a two-story classroom building, kindergartens, preschool, library, exploration lab, multi-purpose room, student services, and a community engagement center.
+The project provided improved facilities for the students of the Oak Park area of Sacramento, with an emphasis on equity and inclusion.
+A key component of the school is a community outreach facility, also known as a family room, which offers assistance and support to parents and caregivers of students in the surrounding community.
+The campus was designed around an inner courtyard that is both secure and safe, offering ample outdoor space in a nurturing environment with an emphasis on equity and inclusion.

 Contact us about this project!